 2. To attach the bottom, turn the cut piece inside out.
 Insert it into the bottom of the shirt, matching the raw edge with the finished edge of the t-shirt.
 Pinning is easier if you shake the two pieces together and get them to hang freely and then pin.

-3. Sew 3″ above the bottom, all the way around.
+3. Attach, by sewing 3″ above the bottom, all the way around.
 This will give you some fabric to fringe for the middle!

 4. Before turning the bottom out, snip the ends with pinking shears for a fast look or regular scissors and toss in the dryer to ‘rag’ the ends.

-5. Mark in 1 1/2″ on the top from the sleeve to the neckline on each side.
+Mark in 1 1/2″ on the top from the sleeve to the neckline on each side.
 Mark the sides from under the arms to the thread where you attached the bottom.
-Do not go over the attached piece seam line, but continue with a new line for the bottom.
-I forgot to do this for the picture!
+Do not go over the attached seam, stop and continue under the seam when sewing, so the fringes aren’t sewn down.

 See how I stopped sewing right before the seam for the attached bottom?